 Recently, I had the opportunity to go ‘incognito’ and invite a local Atlanta interior designer into my home for a 2-hour consultation.
 I wanted some fresh ideas and thought it would be interesting to put myself in the client’s seat and experience the design process the way my clients experience it.
 I’m always looking for ways to improve, so this was the perfect scenario!

 When this designer first entered my home, she seemed to be in a bit of a rush, as if she was doing me a favor.
 Having paid in full in advance, I decided to give her some time and let us both warm up and relax.
 Much to my surprise, not one question was asked.
-She immediately began to critique my taste in decor and furnishings.
+She immediately began to critique my taste in decor and furnishings and told me to introduce Magnolia Fabrics to my plan.
 I knew I had to become assertive.
 Explaining my goals for our meeting, my personal style, and my desired outcome, she told me “Everything must go!”
 What?
 I didn’t want to get rid of everything and start over!
 I just wanted to tweak a few things.
 Ok, I thought… let’s be open-minded and give her another chance.
 Maybe she didn’t hear me the first time.
 After listening to her justifications as to why my home needed a complete face-lift, I interjected once more.
 I was corrected by her, again.
 Now the debate was on!
 The rest of our time together felt like a boxing match with no winner!

 At the end of the 2-hour consultation, I felt like I had been hit by an 18-wheeler!
 First of all, her communication skills were horrible!
 She was a terrible listener and continuously talked over me, while explaining what to do to make my home acceptable and expected me to deem it all fabulous.
 It seemed that my decor needed a complete redo, which included all new furniture, draperies and a new color palette.
 This was not going well…anger and frustration crept upon me like a goblin on Halloween night!